 - How old are you?
 You have a greater chance of developing diabetes once you hit your 40s, but there are millions of people who are pre-diabetic, including children.

 - What’s your ethnicity?
-People of African American descent are at an exponentially higher risk of developing diabetes than non-Hispanic white adults.
+People of African American descent are at an exponentially higher risk of developing this condition than non-Hispanic white adults.

 - How much do you weigh?
-If you are overweight or obese, your risk of developing diabetes escalates.
+If you are overweight or obese, your risk of becoming a diabetic escalates.

 If you establish and maintain a healthy, active lifestyle, you have the power to keep diabetes dormant permanently.

 Many diabetics rely on medication to manage their condition.
 For some patients, this kind of intervention is necessary.
-However, following the same habits you’ve always had and expecting your life with diabetes to be different simply because you have a prescription is shortsighted.
+However, following the same habits you’ve always had and expecting your life with this condition to be different simply because you have a prescription is shortsighted.

 Diabetes is a major diagnosis, and major changes must be made to successfully manage this condition without allowing it to take control of your life.
 At Swetech Family Medicine, we look at your entire system.
 We examine your wellness from the inside out.
-We don’t just address diabetes, we discover the sources of your affliction and begin there to truly heal your body.
+We don’t just address the chronic condition, we discover the sources of your affliction and begin there to truly heal your body.

-Don’t allow a chronic condition like diabetes to have its way with your happiness.
+Don’t allow this type of chronic condition to have its way with your happiness.
 Contact Swetech Medical Center or Swetech Urgent Care in Clinton Township to discuss holistic treatment for your ongoing health problems.
 Allow us to support you all the way to good health.